jwmatthews/kyma_poc/example_output/helloworld_mdb_custom_rules/quarkus_springboot.md

 ```
   * file:///tmp/source-code/pom.xml
+      * Line Number: 157
-      * Non-quarkus dependencies are no longer required and can be removed.
+      * Message: 'Non-quarkus dependencies are no longer required and can be removed.'
       * Code Snippet:
 ```java
  58  		<!-- Protocol to use for communication with remote maven repositories.